What to Expect / FAQ

 Nah.
 Attending a symphony orchestra concert never requires studying.
 The goal is that every concert is self-contained.
 This means everything you need to know will be given to you at the show.
 But, if you do want more information on the music, great, here’s what you can easily do:

-- Listen to the MSO concert playlist on Spotify.
-On social media and on MSO’s website, a playlist is shared featuring the music that will be performed, and some other relevant music too.
-What’s extra fun is the Stick Waver himself curates the playlist so you know it’s filled with some of the greatest performances of recorded history.
+- Listen to the MSO concert playlist on Spotify featuring the music that will be performed, and some other relevant music, too.
+The Stick Waver himself (Dylan) curates the playlist so you know it’s filled with some of the greatest performances in recorded history.
+A free Spotify account is all that is required.

 Check out our playlist.
 Free account is required.

-No!
 You should be comfortable when you hear the MSO.
 Dress how you feel comfortable.
-Yes, some like to bring the ritz and sparkle.
-If that’s you, do it and be proud.
+Yes, some like to bring the ritz and sparkle or even dress in costume for the featured music, especially our October concert.
+If you love to dress up, do it and be proud.
 If you prefer to dress more casually, do-it-to-it and don’t think twice.
 In the end, you won’t be the only one dressed “up” or “down.”

 We love you, too.
 Come early and hang out before the first pitch is thrown.